Note

 NuclearHazard | NuclearHazard Board v7 or newer |

 While other specific development boards with similar chipsets may be supported by the targets in the table, it is not guaranteed that they work.
-For example, the Seeed Studio XIAO ESP32C3/S3 board do not work with the targets listed above, but when using the ExpressLRS Toolchain for building the backpack firmware, you can change the platformio settings to build the firmware to use the XIAO boards for the timer backpack.
+For example, the Seeed Studio XIAO ESP32C3/S3 board do not work with the targets listed above, but when using the ExpressLRS Toolchain for building the backpack firmware, the platformio settings can be changed to build compatible firmware for XIAO boards.

-- Connect the device to your computer over USB.
+- Connect the device to the computer over USB.

 Backpack